pvik/arincide/README.md

 # arincide

-A project inspired by ARInside (http://arinside.org/) in Clojure using the BMC Remedy Java API.
+A project inspired by ARInside (http://arinside.org/) written in Clojure using the BMC Remedy Java API.

 ## Installation